fbpx

 Reclaimed Materials

 Materials such as granite and cobblestone are used throughout the Queen’s Marque district.
-Some granite was reclaimed from the original Halifax seawall and is believed to be 200-250-years-old.
-Similarly, the reclaimed cobblestone located along Lower Water Street is also reclaimed and estimated to be approximately 200-years-old.
+Some granite was reclaimed from the original Halifax seawall and is believed to be 200-250 years old.
+Similarly, the reclaimed cobblestone located along Lower Water Street is estimated to be approximately 200 years old.